 Where: Where do I go to find copyright registration forms?

-The copyright registration forms can be found here.
+The copyright registration forms can be found on their registration webpage.
 You will need to choose the category that applies to your form of work.
 Creators may want to complete the registration application themselves, as the registration form is not particularly long or difficult and the Office has clear online instructions.
 After going through the registration process once or twice, it becomes much easier and faster to register any subsequent works.
-The Office also provides a tutorial, which can be found here.
-And you can find basic information about registration here.
+The Office also provides a tutorial and basic information about registration.

 Why: Why should I register my work, isn’t copyright automatic?